-It’s pretty flexible, so you can customize almost anything you want.
-And it’s also highly visual, which means changes can be made by simply pointing-and-clicking on a site element (i.e. no sticky back-end options to mess with).
+It’s flexible – you can customize almost anything you want.
+It’s also highly visual, which means changes can be made by simply pointing-and-clicking on a site element (i.e. no sticky back-end options to mess with).

 For example, if you run a landscaping business, click home and garden to find related images:

 When editing your portfolio section, you can simply drag and drop images (or upload from our computer) and link them to specific websites or pages.
-(Perfect if you want to redirect a client portfolio to their beautiful website you designed.)
+(It’s perfect when you want to redirect a client portfolio to their beautiful website you designed.)

 Editing text on the page is even easier.
 Literally just click on the existing text boxes (or add new ones) and you can select any special formatting options you need.

-Wix also makes adding CTAs (or calls to action), like buttons, super simple too.
-Once again, just point, click, and tweak:
+Wix also makes adding CTAs (or calls to action), like buttons – super simple too.
+Just point, click, and tweak:

 Simply type in the box to change the text, and hit the link button above the box highlighted in blue.

-Then, simply select if you want this button to link to a specific page on your site, an anchor on the homepage, an email, a document, or whatever you want to link people to!
+Simply select if you want this button to link to a specific page on your site, an anchor on the homepage, an email, a document, or wherever else you want your visitors to get to!

 For example, your button could say Download PDF.
-Then simply select Document above and upload your PDF so that people can download it by clicking the button.
+Simply select Document above and upload your PDF so that people can download it by clicking the button.

 The Wix App Market also features a collection of custom ‘apps’ that people have created for you.
-So if you wanted to add an Instagram feed, instead of having to create a custom one yourself, you can simply click on the Instagram Feed app.
+If you wanted to add an Instagram feed, instead of having to create a custom one yourself, you can simply click on the Instagram Feed app.

 Most of these are completely free.
-And the feature everything from social media integration to building professional forms for a landing page.
+The apps feature everything from social media integration to building professional forms for a landing page.